BradleyLyman/get-creative-with-heaps/README.md

 # Get Creative With Heaps

-This project is my exploration of the Heaps game engine through the lense of creative coding and generative design.
-I love generative art and the persuit has long lead me towards interesting concepts in computer science, mathematics, and (of course) art!
+This project is my exploration of the Heaps game engine through the perspective of creative coding and generative design.
+I love generative art and the persuit has long led me towards interesting concepts in computer science, mathematics, and (of course) art!

 ## Getting Started